Achilles Tendinitis Specialist

 Foot + Ankle Specialty Centers

-If you have pain and swelling above your heel, Achilles tendonitis may be the problem.
-This condition can eventually turn into an incapacitating problem if you don’t get treatment promptly, but luckily there are excellent solutions available at Foot + Ankle Specialty Centers.
-For fast pain relief that gets you moving again without worry, call the office nearest you or make your appointment online now.
+Pain and swelling above your heel could point to Achilles tendonitis.
+A ruptured Achilles tendon can eventually turn into an incapacitating problem if you don’t get treatment promptly, but luckily, there are excellent solutions available at Foot + Ankle Specialty Centers.
+For fast pain relief in Phoenix, Arizona, that gets you moving again without worry, call one of our offices nearest to you or make your Achilles tendonitis treatment appointment online now.

-This is the band of tissues that connect your calf muscles to your heel bone.
-This injury typically results from repetitive stress on the tendon, causing pain, stiffness, and swelling.
-If you look at torn Achilles tendon pictures, you can see that it can affect anyone.
+The Achilles tendon includes a band of tissues that connect your calf muscles to your heel bone.
+An Achilles tendon injury is inflammation of your tissue.
+It typically results from repetitive stress on the tendon, causing pain, stiffness, and swelling.
+You can also get it from overuse, especially in activities like running or jumping.

 Achilles Tendon Rupture Symptoms

-• Sudden, sharp pain at the back of the ankle
+• A sudden, sharp pain at the back of your ankle

 • A popping sound at the time of injury